-The Bible tells us that the Day of the Lord will be “as in the days of Lot”.
+The Bible tells us that the Son of Man will be revealed when things on earth are “as in the days of Lot”.
 What can this description teach us about the upcoming period of God’s wrath and destruction?

-“the whole land burned out with brimstone and salt, nothing sown and nothing growing, where no plant can sprout, an overthrow like that of Sodom and Gomorrah, Admah, and Zeboiim, which the Lord overthrew in his anger and wrath— ” (Deuteronomy 29:23)
+“the whole land burned out with brimstone and salt, nothing sown and nothing growing, where no plant can sprout, an overthrow like that of Sodom and Gomorrah, Admah, and Zeboiim, which the Lord overthrew in his anger and wrath— ” (Deuteronomy 29:23 ESV)

 God completely destroyed Sodom, Gomorrah (and also Admah and Zeboiim) in His wrath.
 His destruction was through “brimstone and salt”, and nothing was able to grow there afterwards – the destruction was complete.
 God’s previous global judgment involved water, this time it will involve fire: